Nintendo Entertainment System: Other markets

 In Brazil, the console was officially released in late 1993 by Playtronic.
-However, the Brazilian market had been dominated by unlicensed NES clones that were either locally made and smuggled from Taiwan.
-One of the most successful Brazillian NES clones was the Phantom System by Gradiente, which licensed Nintendo products in the country for the following decade.
+However, the Brazilian market had been dominated by unlicensed NES clones that were either locally made or smuggled from Taiwan.
+One of the most successful Brazilian NES clones was the Phantom System by Gradiente, which licensed Nintendo products in the country for the following decade.
 The sales of officially licensed products in the region were low due to the abundance of clones, the console's official launch coming after the SNES, and the high prices of Nintendo's licensed products.

 Outside of Japan, regions of Bangladesh, Indonesia, Malaysia, Nepal, Pakistan, Singapore, Sri Lanka and Thailand received an "Asian version" of the front-loader NES, although imported Famicom systems were still prevalent.
 Due to import restrictions, NES consoles in India and South Korea were rebranded and distributed by local licenses.
 The Korean version is known as the Hyundai Comboy, and the Indian version is known as the Samurai Electronic TV Game System.
 India was the third region outside of North America and Japan to officially receive the NES.
 It was produced locally by Samurai Electronics in North India, and was released to strong initial sales in the region, selling 3,000 units per month.
 However, in the early 1990s, when retailers began promoting bootleg consoles, the console saw a significant drop in sales, selling 300 units per month.